Vehicle registration plates of Saudi Arabia

 Vehicle registration plates of Saudi Arabia are manufactured by the Government Printing Press in Riyadh.
 Saudi Arabia has taken action to ensure that all people residing within its borders register their vehicles in Saudi Arabia and display a rear as well as a front license plate.

 The plates consist of three letters and up to four numbers in Arabic.
-Both letters and numbers are also translated into the Latin alphabet and into the Western Arabic numerals, respectively.
+Both letters and numbers are also transliterated into the Latin alphabet and into the Western Arabic numerals, respectively.

 On the right side (or in the center since 2014), the plate contains the Saudi Arabia coat of arms and the international code KSA letters written vertically (horizontally since 2014).
 The lower sticker is the official seal.

 The standard plates always have four numbers and if necessary they are padded by zeroes.
 Personalised plates or earlier registrations may contain one, two or three numbers with or without zero padding.

-The letter translation into the Latin alphabet is done from left to right, although Arabic letters are read from right to left.
-Furthermore, the translation is not always correct.
+The transliteration into the Latin alphabet is done from left to right, although Arabic letters are read from right to left.
+Furthermore, the transliteration is not always correct.
 There are only 17 Arabic letters used on the registration plates.